 Join with Xerces Society in a nationwide effort to protect pollinators this spring.
 We will be telling garden centers and nurseries that we want plants free of pesticides that might harm pollinators and we need your voices!

 Sign up for one or more of our nationwide Days of Action.
-The Days of Action are scheduled for Saturday March 13 and Thursday April 22 (Earth Day).
+The next Day of Action is scheduled for Thursday April 22 (Earth Day).
 By joining a Day of Action, you're making a commitment to go visit, call, or write to your local garden center or nursery, to ask for plants free of pesticides that could hurt pollinators.
-Sign up in advance at this link.
+Let us know if you plan to talk to your nursery at this link, which also will give you the opportunity to order printed materials, if you need them.
+Even if you can't join the Day of Action, please let us know about your plans.

 Spread the Word